syssoni/Handwritten_digit_recognition/README.md

 # Handwritten Digit Recognition
 ---
 ## About the project
-In this, I have trained and evaluated a simple neural network using PyTorch for detecting digits from 0 to 9.
+In this, I have trained and evaluated a simple neural network using PyTorch for detecting digits from 0 to 9.<br/>

+**Neural Network, Cross entropy loss, stochastic gradient descent, PyTorch**<br/>

 ## About the data
 - The MNIST data used here is obtained from a Kaggle competition